-Thomas, a Republican, was the representative for Ohio's 19th congressional district from 1907 to 1911.
+Thomas was the representative for Ohio’s 19th congressional district and was a Republican.
+He served from 1907 to 1911.

 From Dec 1904 to Mar 1911, Thomas missed 277 of 680 roll call votes, which is 40.7%.
 This is worse than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.

 |Dec 1904-Mar 1905||32||7||21.9%||48th|

 |Dec 1910-Mar 1911||68||31||45.6%||75th|